GS-ROR$^2$: Bidirectional-guided 3DGS and SDF for Reflective Object Relighting and Reconstruction: Abstract

 \section{Abstract}

 3D Gaussian Splatting (3DGS) has shown a powerful capability for novel view synthesis due to its detailed expressive ability and highly efficient rendering speed.
-Unfortunately, creating relightable 3D assets with 3DGS is still problematic, particularly for reflective objects, as its discontinuous representation raises difficulties in constraining geometries.
-Inspired by previous works, the signed distance field (SDF) can serve as an effective way for geometry regularization.
-However, a direct incorporation between Gaussians and SDF significantly slows training.
-To this end, we propose \emph{GS-ROR} for reflective objects relighting with 3DGS aided by SDF priors.
-At the core of our method is the \emph{mutual supervision} of the depth and normal between deferred Gaussians and SDF, which avoids the expensive volume rendering of SDF.
-Thanks to this mutual supervision, the learned deferred Gaussians are well-constrained with a minimal time cost.
-As the Gaussians are rendered in a deferred shading mode, while the alpha-blended Gaussians are smooth, individual Gaussians may still be outliers, yielding floater artifacts.
-Therefore, we further introduce an SDF-aware pruning strategy to remove Gaussian outliers, which are located distant from the surface defined by SDF, avoiding the floater issue.
-Consequently, our method outperforms the existing Gaussian-based inverse rendering methods in terms of relighting quality.
-Our method also exhibits competitive relighting quality compared to NeRF-based methods with at most 25\% of training time and allows rendering at 200+ frames per second on an RTX4090.
+Unfortunately, creating relightable 3D assets and reconstructing faithful geometry with 3DGS is still problematic, particularly for reflective objects, as its discontinuous representation raises difficulties in constraining geometries.
+In contrary, volumetric signed distance field (SDF) methods provide robust geometry reconstruction, while the expensive ray marching hinders its real-time application and slows the training.
+Besides, these methods struggle to capture sharp geometric details.
+To this end, we propose to guide 3DGS and SDF bidirectionally in a complementary manner, including an SDF-aided Gaussian splatting for efficient optimization of the relighting model and a GS-guided SDF enhancement for high-quality geometry reconstruction.
+At the core of our SDF-aided Gaussian splatting is the \emph{mutual supervision} of the depth and normal between blended Gaussians and SDF, which avoids the expensive volume rendering of SDF.
+Thanks to this mutual supervision, the learned blended Gaussians are well-constrained with a minimal time cost.
+As the Gaussians are rendered in a deferred shading mode, the alpha-blended Gaussians are smooth, while individual Gaussians may still be outliers, yielding floater artifacts.
+Therefore, we introduce an SDF-aware pruning strategy to remove Gaussian outliers located distant from the surface defined by SDF, avoiding the floater issue.
+This way, our GS framework provides reasonable normal and achieves realistic relighting, while the mesh of truncated SDF (TSDF) fusion from depth is still problematic.
+Therefore, we design a GS-guided SDF refinement, which utilizes the blended normal from Gaussians to finetune SDF.
+Equipped with the efficient enhancement, our method can further provide high-quality meshes for reflective objects at the cost of 17\% extra training time.
+Consequently, our method outperforms the existing Gaussian-based inverse rendering methods in terms of relighting and mesh quality.
+Our method also exhibits competitive relighting/mesh quality compared to NeRF-based methods with at most 25\%/33\% of training time and allows rendering at 200+ frames per second on an RTX4090.
+Our code is available at \url{https://github.com/NK-CS-ZZL/GS-ROR}.